Phyllis Terrell

-Phyllis Terrell Langston (April 2, 1898 - August 1989) was a suffragist and civil rights activist.
+Phyllis Terrell Langston (April 2, 1898 – August 21 1989) was a suffragist and civil rights activist.
 She worked alongside her mother, Mary Church Terrell, in the National Association of Colored Women's Clubs and the White House pickets during demonstrations made by the National Woman's Party.

 Early life and education

-Phyllis Terrell was born on April 2, 1898 in Washington, DC to Mary Church Terrell, an activist for civil rights and suffrage, and Robert Heberton Terrell, the first Black municipal court judge in Washington D.C.
+Phyllis Terrell was born on April 2, 1898, in Washington, D.C., to Mary Church Terrell, an activist for civil rights and suffrage, and Robert Heberton Terrell, the first Black municipal court judge in Washington, D.C.
 She was named after Phyllis Wheatley, the first African-American author of a book of poetry.
 The family adopted Mary Terrell's ten-year-old niece, also named Mary, in 1905.

 Terrell graduated from Wilberforce University and became a teacher.
 Terrell continued her studies at Howard University in the College of Music.
 She was one of the most promising students in the College of Music, commended for her natural talent at playing piano.